jshlbrd/laikaboss-modules/README.md

 Current modules
 ---
-explode_pdf.py -- A PDF exploder that uses peepdf
+explode_pdf.py -- A PDF exploder that uses pdfminer

 explode_rtf.py -- An RTF exploder that uses python-oletools